Cool-Cole/ChaCha/README.md

 # Implemented
 * The ChaCha encryption algorithm with a 256 bit private key, 96 bit nonce and 32 bit counter.
-* Encryption of variable length byte arrays in memory
+* Encryption of variable length byte arrays in memory.
 * File encryption/decryption tested and confirmed working!
-* Takes user input as a command line program
+* Takes user input as a command line program.

 # TODO
-* Clean up and document code
+* Clean up and comment code.
-* Better handle edge cases in user input
+* Better handle edge cases in user input.
-* Multi threading (maybe?)
+* Multi threading. (maybe?)
-* Create a second vectorized implementation of ChaCha using AVX2 SIMD
+* Create a second vectorized implementation of ChaCha using AVX2 SIMD.
-* Add Poly1305 for integrity verification
+* Add Poly1305 for integrity verification.

 # Sources
 Here are a list of references that I used to guide me along with their accompanying license.
 I try not to copy paste code.